yogendranyadav/USA_In_Olympics/README.md

 Medal.
      - The file noc_regions.csv contains 230 rows and 3 columns.
 The columns are NOC (National Olympic Committee 3 letter code),Country name and Notes.

+## Data Preparation and Cleaning

+- By initial analysis, we found that Age, Height, Weight and Medals had lot of missing values.
+The column ‘Medal’ had 231333 missing values.
+This is fine because not all the participants can win a medal.
+So replaced these values with ‘No Medal’.
+- To get the region of the Team in the athlete events.csv, there was merge done for athlete events and region dataset based on their NOC values.
+- Problems – Some NOC present in the athlete events dataset does not associate to a country from the regions dataset.
+But we can easily add them manually based on their TEAM Name.
+This was performed to reduce the number of missing values in the dataset.